Celgard And Æsir Technologies Forge Strategic Alliance To Drive Industry Innovation In Nickel-Zinc, Zinc-Air And Lithium-Zinc Batteries

 Celgard, LLC is a wholly-owned subsidiary of Polypore International, LLC, an Asahi Kasei Company.

-Polypore is a global company with facilities in nine countries specializing in microporous membranes used in electric and nonelectric vehicles, energy storage systems and specialty applications.
-Visit
+Polypore is a global company with facilities in nine countries specializing in microporous membranes used in electric and nonelectric vehicles, energy storage systems, and specialty applications.

 About Æsir Technologies, Inc.

-was incorporated in 2011 and has a research and development facility in Bozeman, Montana and a production facility in Joplin, Missouri. Æsir has numerous contracts for Ni-Zn batteries with the Department of Defense and installed the first Ni-Zn batteries in a data center, which have been operating successfully for over four years.
+Æsir Technologies, Inc. specializes in developing next-generation Ni-Zn battery technologies that utilize sustainable, non-toxic materials that can be safely and easily recycled. Æsir was incorporated in 2011 and has a research and development facility in Bozeman, Montana, and a production facility in Joplin, Missouri. Æsir has numerous contracts for Ni-Zn batteries with the Department of Defense and installed the first Ni-Zn batteries in a data center, which have been operating successfully for over four years.

 Legal Disclaimer: